As Amazon Associates we earn from qualifying purchases.

 These IncStores mats are high-quality horse mats for gym use.

 Have stables and need a large and cushioning gym mat?
 Why not grab more than one?
-At 41 x 71 x 0.51 inches and different styles on offer, they’re an excellent choice.
+At 41 x 71 x 0.51 inches and with different styles on offer, they’re an excellent choice.

 Bringing high-quality grip and shock absorbance thanks to the premium rubber, they do an excellent job at supporting you as you work out.

 In addition, they’re non-porous, so won’t soak up your sweat, spilled water, Gatorade, or horse… “stuff”.

 There’s no need to worry about damaging your flooring underneath with these mats, either.
 Customers specifically mention how amazing they are under Peloton treadmills and other heavy weightlifting gear.

 One thing to be aware of, though, is that they do come with a natural rubber smell.
 But, this doesn’t last long, and it’s worth airing them outside before use.

 As with many gym flooring mats and tiles, customers report that they can arrive in the incorrect size, but this has been quickly rectified by the supplier.